Click here for the Zoom links

 The next NNP Symposium will be May 2-4, 2024.
-The full list of speakers is available below.
+The full schedule with times, summaries, and links is available below.
 You can tune in from home, or attend in person at the Central States Convention in Schaumburg, Illinois.

 No registration is needed.
-All Zoom links will be posted on this page shortly before the event, and if you're attending in person in Schaumburg, you can just walk in.
+All Zoom links are available below, and if you're attending in person in Schaumburg, you can find us in the Prosperity Room.
 If you'd like to receive email updates, you're welcome to subscribe to our email list here.

 FOCUS ON FRANKLIN